FERRARA - the renaissance capital

 Casa Romei combines the architectural and decorative elegance of a Renaissance residence with magnificent art collections.

 Palazzina Marfisa d'Este offers us a view of the city in the moment of the Este crisis, at the end of the 16th century.
-Here Marfisa, granddaughter of Lucrezia Borgia and Alfonso I, lived and died, refusing to abandon Ferrara even after the Este Family were expelled.
+Here Marfisa, granddaughter of Lucrezia Borgia and Alfonso I, lived and die refusing to abandon Ferrara even after the Este Family expel.